 When it comes to deciding between Fidelity and TD Ameritrade our review found that either brokerage firm offers a variety of features and tools to meet any trader’s needs.
 This is because of a number of reasons.
 Firstly, they offer very low trading costs such as free stock and ETF trading, they have fully-fledged desktop trading platforms and top-rated customer support.

 But, if you’re a trader searching for an automated stock trading platform, forex trading platform, or Bitcoin trading platform, eToro has everything covered. eToro is a broker that you can fully rely on to meet your trading needs then eToro is by far the best option for you. eToro is the world’s top social trading platform that is home to more than 20 million users.

 The minimum deposit on eToro is just $200 and you start trading from $25+.
 When it comes to the types of tradable assets, eToro supports multiple asset classes. eToro supports 2,400 stocks throughout 17 diverse markets.
 For instance, traders can purchase shares in companies based all over the world as well as tons of European exchanges.

 In addition, eToro gives its traders access to more than 250 ETFs and 16 cryptocurrencies.
 If you’re looking for a commodity trading platform, eToro supports an array of options.
-Similarly if you’re interested in forex trading, eToro also offers a huge forex trading facility.
+Similarly, if you’re interested in forex trading, eToro also offers a huge forex trading facility.
 Simply put, all financial markets at eToro come with zero-commission trading.
-There aren’t any ongoing fees which makes eToro a perfect social trading platform for beginners and those seeking a low-cost provider.
+There aren’t any ongoing fees that make eToro a perfect social trading platform for beginners and those seeking a low-cost provider.